Passionate About Inspiring Others

 After receiving her degree in Philosophy and History, the Santa Barbara native turned pro in 2009, competing for three years on the LPGA's Symetra Tour, Cactus Tour, and Canadian Tours.
 In 2012, she became the first Columbia women’s golfer to play in an LPGA event as she Monday qualified for the LPGA's Safeway Classic at Pumpkin Ridge Golf Club outside Portland, Oregon.
 In the fall of 2016, Sara was inducted into the Columbia Athletics Hall of Fame.

 Sara has always been a student of the game.
 Fascinated by different swing theories and wanting to know what makes great players great lead her to study golf instruction books, dvds, online coaching blogs and videos in her spare time.
 But it was not until volunteering for the role of Assistant Coach for the Santa Ynez High School girls golf team that she started to consider teaching golf as part of her career path.
-After three seasons of coaching, she realized there was something to be said for all the late nights waking up to analyze one of her players swing videos for the dozenth time or showing up to practice early to setup drill stations for her players.
+After three seasons of coaching, she realized there was something to be said for all the late nights analyzing her players swing videos or showing up early to practice to setup drill stations for her players.
 She found a new passion and drive to help her players improve.
 In the fall of 2016 she decided to return to her roots in golf, transitioning from her work in digital marketing to become a PGA Apprentice and Assistant Professional at the River Course at the Alisal in Solvang, CA. Sara is currently the Assistant Golf Professional at La Purisima Golf Course in Lompoc, CA.